probins/map-make/README.md

 In addition, parameters can be specified as key-value pairs in the query string.

-See [Usage file](usage.md) for more detailed instructions and examples.
+There are some sample mapDefs and sample HTML files to load them in  `samples/`.
+See [Usage file](usage.md) for more detailed instructions and further examples.

 ## Technical details
 The JS source is in `lib/` and is modularised in ES2015 module syntax (`import`/`export`).
 It runs entirely in the browser, using the [jsDelivr](https://cdn.jsdelivr.net/) CDN to load the appropriate modules direct from this Github repo.
 The initial entry point is from the HTML file with other modules loaded dynamically from code using `import()`.